0xMukesh/hashnode-blogs/ckzckohff0c24yus17une8zny.md

 ## 📰 Creating a list of articles

-Let's create a list of articles in the main page (aka root route).
+Let's create a list of articles on the main page (aka root route).

 In remix, you could import the entire mdx module as well as the attributes within them.